Michael Lee Lockhart: Arrest and Convictions

-Lockhart was caught when officer Paul Hulsey Jr. tried to arrest him for driving a stolen Chevrolet Corvette in Beaumont, Texas.
+Lockhart was caught in 1988 when Officer Paul Hulsey Jr. tried to arrest him for driving a stolen Chevrolet Corvette in Beaumont, Texas.
 Officers responding to the motel room where he was reported found Hulsey dead in the room.
 They put out an all-points bulletin for the vehicle, which was spotted.
 A high speed chase ensued before Lockhart crashed and was soon apprehended.
-Evidence of his other crimes was found in the vehicle.
-Lockhart was convicted of killing officer Hulsey and was sentenced to death.
+Evidence of his other crimes were found in the vehicle.
+Lockhart was convicted of killing Officer Hulsey and was sentenced to death.

-He was later convicted in Indiana for the murder of 16-year-old Windy Gallagher in Griffith, Indiana.
-Following the previous conviction, he pleaded guilty to the murder of 14-year-old Jennifer Colhouer in Land O' Lakes, Florida.
+Lockhart was later convicted in Indiana for the 1987 murder of 16-year-old Windy Gallagher in Griffith, Indiana.
+Following the previous conviction, he pleaded guilty to the 1988 murder of 14-year-old Jennifer Colhouer in Land O' Lakes, Florida.
 He received death sentences in both states.
-Lockhart was a suspect in the murder of Kathy Hobbs, a 16-year-old girl abducted from Las Vegas, Nevada in 1987.
-Before its resolution, her case was featured on Unsolved Mysteries in 1989.
+Lockhart was also a suspect in the murder of Kathy Hobbs, a 16-year-old girl abducted from Las Vegas, Nevada in 1987.
+Her case was featured on Unsolved Mysteries in 1989 and is officially solved.
+Prior to his cross country murder spree, Lockhart had a previous conviction for robbery in Wyoming.

 Execution

 Lockhart was executed on December 9, 1997, in Texas.
-His last meal consisted of a double-meat cheeseburger, French fries, and Coca-Cola.
+His last meal consisted of a double-patty cheeseburger, French fries, and Coca-Cola.
 Lockhart's last words were; "a lot of people view what is happening here as evil, but I want you to know that I found love and compassion here.
 The people who work here, I thank them for the kindness they have shown me and I deeply appreciate all that has been done for me by the people who work here.
-That’s all, Warden.
-I’m ready."
+That's all, Warden.
+I'm ready."

+Nearly one hundred Beaumont police officers turned up to Lockhart's execution and they applauded, clapped, and cheered as witnesses emerged from the prison following the execution.

-He is buried at Captain Joe Byrd Cemetery.
+Lockhart is buried at Captain Joe Byrd Cemetery.